FUE Hair Transplant Surgery

 A critical factor in successful hair transplantation procedures is appropriate biopreservation of the hair follicles.
 Once the hair transplant grafts are removed from the body, they are subjected to a series of stresses, like dehydration and hypoxia, that reduce their viability.

-In our Glasgow clinic, we store the hair follicles in chilled HypoThermosol solution while waiting to be implanted.
+During an FUE hair transplant in our Glasgow clinic, we store the hair follicles in chilled HypoThermosol solution while they wait to be implanted.

 HypoThermosol® is an optimized storage solution that has been shown to increase the viability of hair grafts following a period of ex vivo storage.
 It is becoming the industry standard and used by the world’s leading hair transplant surgeons to address a critical point during hair transplant surgery and improve the viability of grafts.